 Indoors, black widows prefer cluttered and undisturbed areas such as crawl spaces, basements and garages.
 Outside, these spiders commonly live in protected areas such as firewood piles, tree stumps, and under stones or decks.
 They are also commonly found in outhouses, sheds, barns and barrels.

 The biggest threat posed by black widows is their bite.
-Young children, elderly, and those that have their immune system compromised are at the highest risk.
-Males lack potent venom and rarely bite which makes them less of a concern but female black widow spiders are known for their aggression after laying and guarding their eggs.
-When bit by a black widow, pain is almost immediate and can be followed by fever, sweating, increased blood pressure and nausea.
+Young children, elderly and those that have their immune system compromised are at the highest risk.
+Males lack potent venom and rarely bite, which makes them less of a concern, but female black widow spiders are known for their aggression after laying and guarding their eggs.
+When bitten by a black widow, pain is almost immediate and can be followed by fever, sweating, increased blood pressure and nausea.
 Black widow bites are not always felt, in which case the only reliable evidence is slight swelling around two tiny fang marks.

 Brown recluse feed on small prey such as insects.
 Indoors, they are typically found in any undisturbed area, such as seldom-used clothing and shoes, under furniture, inside boxes, among papers or in crevices such as baseboards and window moldings.
 Crawl spaces, attics, closets and basements are the most common hiding areas.
 Outside, these spiders are usually found around utility boxes woodpiles and around rocks.

 Both the male and the female brown recluse spider can bite and inject venom.
 While usually not felt, the bite results in a stinging sensation followed by intense pain as long as six to eight hours later.
 A small blister can develop around the bite which can then turn into an open ulcer.
 Symptoms of this bite can include fever, restlessness and difficulty sleeping.